-Credit cards with 0% or low-interest rates can come of use if you wish to make a high-value purchase.
+Credit cards with a 0% or low-interest rate can come of use if you wish to make a high-value purchase.

 Credit cards give you flexibility regarding payment.
-It is ideal to pay off the full balance; however, you have the option to repay the money over time.
+It is ideal to pay off the full balance; however, you have the option to repay the money over time as well.

 If you have decided to take a credit card, you must learn how to use it responsibly.
 Experts from mymoneykarma have come up with a few tips that you can keep in mind as you use your credit card:

 You must not forget to pay your credit card bill on time and preferably in full every month.